 Top 5 Tips for Keeping Facility Construction Projects on Budget

-November 21, 2022 -Categorized in:
+November 21, 2022 -

 “On time and on budget” is the project manager’s mantra.
 Facility construction projects that fit that description, though, are like four-leaf clovers – you know they exist, but spotting one is rare.

 The American Productivity and Quality Center estimates one in five capital projects runs over budget.
 Even the most budget-conscious organizations spend more than they planned 12 percent of the time.
-Like weeds in a garden, take your attention off your budget for a few days and unexpected expenses can quickly get out of control.
+Like weeds in a garden, take your attention off your construction budgeting for a few days and unexpected expenses can quickly get out of control.

 Luckily, just like weeds, many of the things that throw a facility construction budget off track can be prevented with vigilance and careful planning.
 These tips for construction project budget management can help prevent any setbacks.

 5 Tips to Keep Facility Construction on Budget

 In a competitive bid scenario, it’s tempting to quote the lowest possible cost for every line.
 But a realist knows something in the budget will almost certainly cost more than planned.
 Some cost overruns are completely out of your control – supply chain delays, severe weather at the construction site, or a global pandemic, for example.
 Bid too low, and you’re almost certain to go over budget, making for an unhappy customer.
 Bid too high, you still won’t make the customer happy and might not get the job at all.
 “Understanding risk is crucial to mitigating cost overruns,” ACS Project Manager Greg Larson said.
 “Is this project identical or very similar to other projects we have completed?
 If so, then the risk should be low.
 If not, assign extra time, labor, or money to mitigate the risk as needed.”
 Set your budget based on the best-case scenario, then add in a realistic contingency that accounts for factors like contractor experience, clarity of specs, and market volatility.

-- Stay focused.
 Scope creep seeps into a project from all sides.
 If you’re not vigilant, it can swell your costs by 20 percent or more.
 Project managers are tasked with preventing scope creep because they are expected to have a big-picture view of the entire construction project.
 “In the design phase, it’s easy for both the client and the design team to come up with new features that would improve the overall performance,” Larson said.
 “This is great, but it comes at a price.”
 Keep open channels of communication with everyone involved in the project, from the client down to the subcontractors.
 If the client begins changing the scope, alert them to the added cost it will bring.
 Let the tradesmen know any changes to scope should come through you first, to prevent the customer from requesting changes from the contractors directly without consulting you.
 Make sure contractors aren’t taking their own shortcuts, either.
 Sometimes teams are responsible for scope creep when they tweak designs to make their portion of the project easier or more efficient.
-It doesn’t seem like a big deal to them at the time, but could have a dramatic increase in costs further down the line.
+It doesn’t seem like a big deal to them at the time but could have a dramatic increase in costs further down the line.